ixnode/docker-recipes/recipes/01-static/README.md

 ### Build docker image `ixno/docker-recipes` with version `0.1.0-static`

+Adapt the name `ixno/docker-recipes` to your own repository.
 Keep the version numbers of your application clean and tag your image accordingly (`:0.1.0-static`):

 ```bash